tiferrei/PEDASI/docs/source/guide_provider.rst

 If you need to add a new type of licence for a data source:

- 1. Select *Licences* from the navigation bar to display all current licenses
+ 1. Select *Licences* from the navigation bar to display all current licences
  2. Select *New License* to create a new licence
  3. Add detail for the following fields: